exercism/problem-specifications/CONTRIBUTING.md

 This will allow you to do some dry-run tests of fetching exercises, double checking the instructions for each problem and submitting the problem solution for peer review.

-It is recommended that you configure a [Travis continuous integration build](http://travis-ci.org) with your language track to verify that your example problem solutions satisfy the tests provided for each problem.
+It is recommended that you configure a [Travis continuous integration build][travis] with your language track to verify that your example problem solutions satisfy the tests provided for each problem.

 You can include advice and helpful links for your language track in the `SETUP.md` file.